zettastor/pengyun-dih_client/README.md

-InstanceHub monitors and manages the service status of all services.
+InstanceHub Client for obtaining registered services and obtaining service status.